Viewing Console Output

 The Console Viewer window displays the output from our robot program in green.
 The gear in the top right can clear the window and set the level of messages displayed.

-The Riolog plugin is an Eclipse plugin that can be used to view the NetConsole output in Eclipse (credit: Manuel Stoeckl, FRC1511).
+The Riolog plugin is a VS Code view that can be used to view the NetConsole output in VS Code (credit for the original Eclipse version: Manuel Stoeckl, FRC1511).

 - Pause/Resume Display - This will pause/resume the display.
 In the background, the new packets will still be received and will be displayed when the resume button is clicked.